 Knee replacement surgery is a corrective way to substitute the weight-bearing surfaces of the knee joint with an artificial joint to diminish pain and knee disability.
 The surgeon will cast out your wrecked thighbone, shinbone or kneecap and replace it with an artificial joint, comprising of metal elements, high-quality plastics, and polymers.
 There are different kinds of knee replacement surgeries which differ based on the purpose, design, fixation, and materials.
 Ultimately, your surgeon can choose the implant based on your physical condition, your age, and lifestyle.

 Post any kind of knee Surgery procedure, your doctors will make a tight exercise schedule which will incorporate workouts to help overcome swelling and improve your knee movement and durability.
 This will encourage your progress cautiously so that you can get back to doing the things you appreciate and like.
 While you’re assisted by your physiotherapeutic team and hospital personnel, you have to play an active part in this process too.
 You can help your recovery through the management of pain and inflammation, regular exercises and frequent movements.
 Your recovery progress considerably depends on your involvement as well as a commitment to follow your therapeutic home exercise plans.

-Given below are some of the physiotherapy exercises recommended by doctors which you should follow post any kind of knee replacement surgery:
+Given below are some of the physiotherapy exercises after knee replacement surgery recommended by doctors which you should follow: